-The Board of Governors has a majority of independent members appointed in accordance with the University's Instrument and Articles of Government and the Chair and Deputy Chair are appointed from its independent members.
+The Board of Governors has a majority of independent members appointed in accordance with the University's Instrument and Articles of Government and the Chair and Deputy Chair are appointed from its external members.
 There is provision for the appointment of co-opted members, some of whom are members of the staff of the University, and for representatives of the academic staff and of the student body.
-All members of the Board may claim reasonable expenses but none receive regular remuneration.
+All members of the Board may claim reasonable expenses but none receive regular remuneration for their role as governors.

-The University maintains a Register of Interests of members of the Board and senior officers which is available on the website, and declarations of any conflicts of interest are made at the start of each committee and board meeting.
+The University maintains a Register of Interests of members of the Board and senior officers which is available on the website, and declarations of any conflicts of interest are made at the start of each Board and committee meeting.